goofy2k/ESP32_faust2api/README.md

 │  │  │  ├─ main/
 │  │  │  │  ├─ main.cpp
 │  │  │  │  ├─ CMake_stuff
-│  │  │  │  ├─ DspFaust.cpp/  Is a file NOT a folder
+│  │  │  │  ├─ DspFaust.cpp     Is a file NOT a folder
 │  │  │  │  ├─ DspFaust.h
 │  │  │  │  ├─ WM8978.cpp
 │  │  │  │  ├─ WM8978.h